Existential fragments of theories of henselian valued fields: Introduction

 Since resolution of singularities is proven for threefolds by Cossart and Piltant \cite{CP} and therefore \Rfourfour\ holds, we obtain unconditional results for $\exists_3$ and $\exists_4$-theories, in particular explicit axiomatizations, from which we deduce the following decidability results (Corollary \ref{cor:applications}, but see also Remark \ref{rem:DS}):

 \begin{corollary} ${\rm Th}_{\exists_3}(\ps{\FF_{q}},v_t,t)$ and ${\rm Th}_{\exists_4}(\ps{\FF_{q}},t)$ are decidable. \end{corollary}

 We also obtain similar results for mixed characteristic henselian valued fields, as well as for two further families of fragments, denoted $\exists_n\exists_1$ and $\exists^n$ (see Sections \ref{sec:EnE1} and \ref{sec:Euppern}).
-Moreover, all our results are proven for constants from a subfield $C$ instead of just one constant, which was usually a uniformizer denoted $\pi$ or $t$.
+Moreover, all our results are proven for constants from a subfield $C$ instead of just one constant.